Graphic designer with a strong passion for print, visual identity and digital design.

 I thrive in empathetic, purpose-driven environments and am consistently driven to design for good, for the future, and for the people.

-Below is a selection of my recent mahi and university projects.
+Below is a selection of some of my recent mahi and university projects.

 Design works